gtech-mulearn/Top-100-Coders/profile/geoffgeorge@mulearn.md

 #### Future Enhancements:
 - I aim to learn new Technologies and strengthen my knowledge in my chosen field
 #### Final Thoughts:
-- Share your perspective on the importance of your work and its potential impact.
-Reflect on what being a Top 100 finalist means to you and how it aligns with your professional goals and aspirations.
+- I learnt a lot during the Top 100 Coders program.

 ---
 # Example